Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Introduction

 \section{Introduction}

-Ultrashort laser pulses are able to change the magnetic order of materials within pico- or femtoseconds, orders of magnitude faster than conventional spin-based devices operating on nanosecond timescales \cite{Kirilyuk2010,Nemec2018}.
+Ultrashort laser pulses are able to change the magnetic order of materials within pico- or femtoseconds, orders of magnitude faster than conventional spin-based devices \cite{Kirilyuk2010,Nemec2018}.
 Usually, the electromagnetic field components of a laser pulse couple to electronic degrees of freedom of the magnetic ions, leading to the notion of ultrafast opto-magnetism \cite{Kampfrath2011,Kalashnikova2015,Tzschaschel2017,Kubacka2014,Schlauderer2019}.
-Recent studies have demonstrated that light can also couple to the spins indirectly by exciting coherent vibrations of the crystal lattice (phonons) that transfer angular momentum to the magnetic ions \cite{nova:2017,juraschek2:2017,Shin2018,Maehrlein2018,Juraschek2019,Juraschek2020_3,Juraschek2020_5} or modulate the crystal structure into a transient state of modified magnetic order \cite{juraschek:2017,Radaelli2018,Gu2018,Khalsa2018,Fechner2018,Afanasiev2021,Disa2020,Juraschek2020,Rodriguez-Vega2020,Stupakiewicz2021,Giorgianni2021}.
+Recent studies have demonstrated that light can also couple to the spins indirectly by exciting coherent vibrations of the crystal lattice (phonons) that transfer angular momentum to the magnetic ions \cite{nova:2017,juraschek2:2017,Shin2018,Maehrlein2018,Juraschek2019,Juraschek2020_3,Juraschek2021,Disa2021,Mashkovich2021,Juraschek2021_5} or modulate the crystal structure into a transient state of modified magnetic order \cite{Radaelli2018,Gu2018,Khalsa2018,Fechner2018,Disa2020,Juraschek2020,Rodriguez-Vega2020,Afanasiev2021,Rodriguez-Vega2021,Stupakiewicz2021,Giorgianni2021}.
 These \textit{phono-magnetic} methods promise higher selectivity and lower dissipation than techniques based on opto-magnetic effects due to the lower energy of the excitation.

-A central challenge is to produce effective magnetic fields that are strong enough to induce qualitative changes in the magnetic order, and common fields for optical and phononic driving have so far ranged in the order of milli to a few tesla \cite{kimel:2005,nova:2017,juraschek2:2017,Juraschek2020_3}.
+Particularly interesting are circularly polarized, or chiral, phonons, where the ions in a solid move on closed elliptical or circular orbits, generating angular momentum that can be transferred to the spins \cite{zhang:2014,Garanin2015,Nakane2018,Hamada2020,Ruckriegel2020,Streib2021}.
+Previously, nondegenerate chiral phonons have been described at the Brillouin-zone edges of materials with hexagonal symmetries \cite{Zhang:2015,Zhu2018,Gao2018,Chen2019,Zhang2020,Chen2021_propagatingchiral}, but their direct excitation with an ultrashort laser pulse is prohibited due to the large momentum mismatch between photons and phonons.
+In contrast, degenerate chiral phonons consist of superpositions of two orthogonal components of doubly or triply degenerate phonon modes that can be found at the Brillouin-zone center of materials with uniaxial or cubic symmetries and can therefore be resonantly excited with light.
+In recent years, a number of studies have shown or predicted effective magnetic fields arising from coherent chiral phonon driving that reach the milli tesla range \cite{nova:2017,juraschek2:2017,Juraschek2019,Geilhufe2021,Juraschek2020_3,Juraschek2021,Geilhufe2022}.